NovitaHamilton/beatsy_app/README.md

 # beatsy_app
-A simple Music Discovery App for Coding in Color Full Stack Developer Program
+A simple Music Discovery App for Coding in Color Full Stack Developer Program, using Spotify API

+## Features:

+- Search for artists or songs
+- Click on artist to see artist info and their top tracks
+- Add song to playlist
+- Delete song from playlist

-## Objectives
+## Potential Features Expansion:

-Build an application with Spotify APILinks to an external site, to allow users to discover music tracks, albums, and artists based on their tastes.
+- Add a player to be able to play the songs
+- Add search based on albums and genres
+- Add search results with albums, playlist, recommendations
+- and many more...

 ## Assignment Details